-- 5. Reiterating Recall that this course is about advanced object-oriented programming.
-Thus, you will want to ensure that your implementation makes use of object-oriented constructs, such as interfaces, inheritance, enumerations, and generics, where appropriate.
-Such constructs should have been identified during design. - 6.
-Reiterating Be sure to include sufficient comments which should consist of, at minimum, an appropriate comment for each file and method.
+- 1. Given that this is only the initial design phase, do not worry too much about supporting multiple players now.
+We are mainly concerned with having a system which facilitates the overall logic of the game.
+However, we will, eventually, be adding multiple players in future assignments so do not pigeon-hole the design into only supporting a single player. - 2.
+For simplicity, do not worry much about sophisticated "generating" and "attacking" now they can be very simple now.
+However, be aware when designing your system that both "generating" and "attacking" functionalities are necessary and will be explored further in future assignments. - 3.
+While we might be implementing a graphical user interface (GUI) in later phases, it is not necessary to design the GUI specifics at this point.
+However, you are required to acknowledge the GUI as part of your diagram.
+Thus, your design should include an appropriately named user interface package which interacts with your library package(s), but do not worry about the specific classes/methods it will contain at this point. - 4.
+Recall that this course is about advanced object-oriented programming.
+Thus, you will want to ensure that your design makes use of object-oriented constructs, such as interfaces, inheritance, enumerations, generics, etc. where appropriate. - 5.
+Be sure to include sufficient comments which should consist of, at minimum, an appropriate comment for each file and method.
 Consider using Javadoc style comments.
-If you use NetBenas, Javadoc comments can be auto-created in NetBeans by placing the cursor above a method or a class that currently has no Javadoc comment, typing "/", then pressing Enter.
+If you use NetBenas, Javadoc comments can be auto-created in NetBeans by placing the cursor above a method or a class that currently has no Javadoc comment, typing "/\\", then pressing Enter.
 This will create a template Javadoc comment with some information automatically completed for you (e.g., parameters for a method). - Your comments, if done correctly, should facilitate writing the document that explains your code.
-The comments should match with what you have in your description document. - 7.
+The comments should match with what you have in your description document. - 6.
 Besides the Object Orientation concepts, you must be able to show complete understanding of the following concepts and employ them in your code.
-Adequately use them whenever possible and explain them, pointing out in your description file (in other words, marking will consist checking the existence and proper use of each of these elements): - (a) Redesign of the code following the MVC Architectural Pattern;
+Adequately use them whenever possible and explain them, pointing out in your description file (in other words, marking will consist checking the existence and proper use of each of these elements): - (a) Generics (Type Parameters and Wildcards, for example); - (b) Local and anonymous classes; - (c) Lambda expressions and method references; - (d) Exceptions (create customized Exceptions); - (e) Java-Standard Utility classes (Collections, for example). - (f) I/O (use of streams generated from collections and lists, for example).

-- (b) Factory or Abstract Factory Creational Design Pattern; - (c) Adapter Structural Design Pattern; - (d) ADDITIONAL Loading and Parsing XML/JSON files; - (e) ADDITIONAL Defining the XML/JSON Schema in a file.